basho/basho_docs/source/languages/en/riak/dev/advanced/cluster-metadata.md

 Keys can be _any_ Erlang term.

-Updates are replicated to every node in the cluster, including nodes that join the cluster after the update has already reached all nodes in the previous set of members.

 ## API

-The cluster metadata API is defined by the [`riak_core_metadata`](https://github.com/basho/riak_core/blob/develop/src/riak_core_metadata.erl) module.
+The cluster metadata API is defined in the [`riak_core_metadata`](https://github.com/basho/riak_core/blob/develop/src/riak_core_metadata.erl) module.
 The API allows you to perform a variety of operations, including getting, putting, and deleting metadata and iterating through keys.

 Performing a put only blocks until the write is effected locally, whereas broadcasting the update takes place asynchronously.